 Testimonials and reviews also play an important role in digital marketing for general contractors.
 In addition to the information from businesses themselves, many people still rely on recommendations and review sites to help them choose a contractor.
 In fact, 79 percent of consumers trust online reviews as much as they trust personal recommendations.
 A good testimonial can go a long way towards lending credibility to your marketing messages, so include them on your website and other online marketing channels.

 After every project, ask for feedback from clients.
 Ask how they felt about the workers and the pace of the project, whether they’re happy with the results, and if they would hire you again.
 Positive testimonials can work wonder for building trust with potential clients, but always be sure to ask permission before publishing them on your site or other marketing channels.

 7. Share your expertise

-A potential client is more likely to contact a contractor if he or she believes the contractor has the necessary expertise and reliability.
+A potential client will only contact a contractor if he or she believes the contractor has the necessary expertise and reliability.
 Previous clients can vouch for you, but participating in discussions on social media and online forums will allow prospects to see, firsthand, that you know what you’re doing.

 There are plenty of discussions going on right now related to contracting services, so feel free to jump in.
-Don’t use these to promote your business—just answer questions and share your opinions.
+Don’t use these discussions to promote your business—just answer questions and share your opinions.
 You could also host a Q&A session on social media.
 Invite questions on your Facebook page or create a hashtag and reach out to Twitter followers.
 This will allow you to show off your knowledge and increase your visibility among future clients.